rybaier/Place-Your-Bets/README.md

     - Click the Start Race button and cheer for their racer.
     - Once race is completed, click on the Check Payout button to learn how much the player has won, or if they lost their money
     - then rinse and repeat the above steps.
+3. If the playerr's choice matches then winner of the race, then the bet is paid out accordering to odds
+4. If the player does not choose the winner of the race, then the bet is lost and the user the player also loses the bet if there is a tie!
-3. The game is over if the player is forced to wager their last point
+5. The game is over if the player is forced to wager their last point

 Research References I used for building game https://www.youtube.com/watch?v=eI9idPTT0c4